Frank O'Hara & Marion Raycheba in China

 I had KFC chicken for a working business lunch one

 day - a treat because it was so different!
-It is much like in NA but with a
+It is much like in North America but

-more spicy coating on the chicken - not too much for my delicate palate or
+with a more spicy coating on the chicken - not too much for my delicate palate

 developed.
 The chips were soggy but nevertheless a change from noodles and